b68h4/tddroid/README.md

 # tddroid
-## TDLib and TDSharp Arm Build Project
+## TDLib and TDSharp Build Project

 > Use in Your Xamarin Projects or Other Arm Platforms.